Machine Wallet Guardrails

 Threat: Replay and Tampering

-Scenario: Reuse of old SPA, or modification of settlement after signing.
+Scenario: Reuse of old SBA, or modification of settlement after signing.

 Mitigations: